 Outfielder Darrin Jackson became the third on May 26, 1991.
 He was brought in by manager Greg Riddoch for the final two innings of a 13-3 loss at Houston.
 Jackson gave up two runs; one driven in and one scored by future Padre Steve Finley.
 Coincidentally, Finley would go on to pitch a scoreless inning for the 2001 Diamondbacks.

-It would be over a decade before another position player pitched for San Diego.
+Less than three years passed before another position player pitched for San Diego.
 On June 30, 2002, Bruce Bochy brought infielder D'Angelo Jimenez in with two outs and a runner on third in the seventh inning of a 13-1 loss at Kansas City.
 Jimenez promptly got the out and came back out to retire the side 1-2-3 in the eighth.

-The fifth non-pitcher and only catcher to pitch for the Friars was Wiki Gonzalez.
+The sixth non-pitcher and only catcher to pitch for the Friars was Wiki Gonzalez.
 May 15, 2003 was also the first time it had happened in front of a home crowd.
 Down 15-6, Boch gave Wiki the ball for the top of the ninth inning against the Braves.
 Gonzalez threw a scoreless inning, allowing only a walk to Chipper Jones.

 The penultimate Padres position player pitching was The Bachelor, Sean Burroughs.
 The former little league ace got the call for the eighth inning of a game on the moon, down 17-1 to the Rockies.
 He allowed two singles and a three run shot to notorious plate-misser Matt Holliday to bring it to the final score of 20-1 before getting out of the inning.